In the forest of immortals

 We left Kratìe in the direction of Mondulkiri early in the morning, our faces still scarred from sleep and vivid memories of the island of Khao Trong in our eyes.
 At least four hours of travelling through the bumpy roads of eastern Cambodia awaited us, and we would spend it in a van that we already imagined would be crammed with people.

-In a minivan of 11, we spent 4 hours and 45 minutes in 24, including two children and 2 two infants.
-And we didn’t miss a thing: during the whole trip the worst Cambodian songs and music were blaring in the small van.
+In a minvan of 11, we spent 4 hours and 45 minutes in 24, including 2 children and 2 two infants.
+And we didn’t miss a thing: during the whole trip, the worst Cambodian songs and music were blaring in the small van.

-But despite the small space, the confusion, and the large amalgamation of people, we also found comfort, and I even slept without too many problems.
+But despite the small space, the confusion, the large amalgamation of people, we also found our comfort and I even slept without too much trouble.

 Mondulkiri, the elephant sanctuary